niteshpk/prompt-baba/README.md

 - Copy prompts to clipboard
 - Edit/Delete prompts (if you are a creator of that prompt)
 - View profiles of other prompt creators and their prompts

-Sure, here's an example of how you could add instructions in your README.md file to create a .env file and add the constants:

 ## Getting started